PFGimenez/PFGimenez.github.io/_pages/cv.md

 ### Organization of workshop with proceedings

-I co-organized the [ANUBIS workshop](https://superviz.inria.fr/anubis25/) at ESORICS25 on the evaluation of intrusion detection systems.
+I co-organized the [ANUBIS’25 workshop](https://superviz.inria.fr/anubis25/) at ESORICS25 on the evaluation of intrusion detection systems, and I am co-organizing [ANUBIS’26 workshop](https://superviz.inria.fr/anubis26/) at ESORICS26.

 ### Teaching activity